National Equal Rights League: Origins

 As a result of the 1833 British West Indies emancipation, a large celebration of pro-abolitionist free black men was held in Buffalo, New York.
 During this celebration, planning began for the creation of a wholly black organization to fight for the human rights for blacks in the United States.
 Ten years later, in 1843, after the establishment of several state conventions, the first National Convention of Colored Men of America was held in Buffalo with several hundred delegates, free black men and escaped slaves, from throughout the U.S.

 At this convention, the Chairman Samuel H. Davis defined their purpose:

 "... we wish to secure for ourselves, in common with other citizens, the privilege of seeking our own happiness in any part of the country we choose ... unconstitutionally denied us in part of this union.
 We wish also to secure the elective franchise in those states where it is denied us - where are rights are legislated away, and our voice is neither heard nor regarded.
 We also wish to secure, for our children especially, the benefits of education, which in several States are entirely denied to us, and in others, are enjoyed only in name.
-These, and many other things, of which we justly complain, bear most heavily upon us as a people; and it is our right and our duty to seek for redress, in that way which will lead most likely the desired end."The NERL founding members included Henry Highland Garnet, Fredrick Douglass, and John Mercer Langston.
+These, and many other things, of which we justly complain, bear most heavily upon us as a people; and it is our right and our duty to seek for redress, in that way which will lead most likely the desired end."The NERL founding members included Henry Highland Garnet, Frederick Douglass, and John Mercer Langston.
 The organization originated in New York but quickly expanded at the conclusion of the civil war.

 Several resolutions were passed endorsing the abolition of slavery, legal equality regardless of color or race, and black manhood suffrage.
 The members also wrote their own constitution and founded the National Equal Rights League (NERL), and its subsidiary state Equal Rights Leagues.

 The NERL used the susu economics practices of its many West Indies immigrant members to fund its activities, which included the establishment of self-sufficient black communities (Black Wall Streets) throughout the U.S. The work of the membership of the NERL created such other organizations as the National Negro Business League, the National Negro Bar Association, and the Pan-African Conference.

 The NERL also had significant international influence.
 Its leadership was received by heads of state, and they even had a delegate attend the Paris Peace Conference of 1919.
 The two best-known leaders of the organization were John Mercer Langston and William Monroe Trotter.
 Other notable members included Madam C. J. Walker, Ida B. Wells-Barnett (who founded its Anti-Lynching Bureau), Mary Church Terrell, Marcus Garvey, Octavius V. Catto, Charles Lewis Reason, John Rock, William Cooper Nell, Moses Dickson, and Frederick Douglass.